Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 This doesn't work in the old behaviour because it implicitly adds an (invisible) field, making the class exceed the one property constraint.

 ### Approaches
-This proposal aims at preserving source backward compatibility.
-Any existing sources should keep working and not have their behaviour changed.
+The *new behaviour* should be defined like this (all in contrast to the current behaviour):
+* The Delegate Expression, wherever it is declared, is evaluated on every invocation of a delegated method.
+* The Delegate Expression has `this` in its scope
+* No invisible fields are generated
+* The Delegate Expression cannot refer to constructor parameters, use class members instead (programmer should store the delegate if it should be stored)
+    - An exception to this would be when a property is used and an expression is assigned to it, instead of its getter.
+    The delegate expression is in the getter, which (probably) uses the default implementation of returning the stored value.

+And this behaviour should be implemented when using one of these approaches for delegation.

-We found 3 approaches:
+We are considering 3 approaches:
-* Using different syntax
+1. Using different syntax
-* Moving declaration of delegate inside the class body
+1. Moving declaration of delegate inside the class body
-* Adding contextual indication
+1. Adding contextual indication

-In the examples below, `target` refers to a property of class `A`
+In the examples below, `target` refers to a property of class `Proxy`

-#### I. Using Different Syntax
+#### 1. Using Different Syntax
 1. Adding a contextual keyword to indicate new behaviour
     - `class Proxy : List<Int> by val target` (may be expected to declare a new property that stores `target`)
     - `class Proxy : List<Int> by volatile target` (ambiguous meaning of `volatile`)